Cincinnati Art Museum Announces New Director (Cincinnati Art Museum Press Release, July 29, 2014)

 2014-15 Exhibition Schedule Announced (Cincinnati Art Museum Press Release, June 23, 2014)

-With the renovation of the former Art Academy building nearing completion, the Art Museum will soon embark on Phase B of its Vision Master Plan.
-Phase B will let the Art Museum use spaces that come free after the move to the Art Academy building to create new galleries, a new Art Education center, and a new special exhibition space.
-Altogether, the Art Museum will gain 16,000 square feet of new gallery space after Phase B is complete.
-There will also be a new Art Education center located in the heart of the Art Museum comprising 2,300 square feet of space.
+With the renovation of the former Art Academy building complete, the Art Museum will embark on Phase B of its Vision Master Plan.
+Phase B will let the Art Museum use spaces that come free after the move to the Art Academy building to expand the Cincinnati Wing, create new galleries, and a new education center.
+The Rosenthal Education Center will be located in the heart of the Art Museum comprising 2,300 square feet of space.
 We hope you will share in our excitement as we plan for these major changes.

-The Art Museum’s new Rosenthal Art Education Center will be situated in the heart of the Art Museum, where the former Mary R. Schiff Library and Archives was located.
-This space is larger than Artworld and will be surrounded by new galleries after staff offices are relocated to the Art Academy building and painting storage moves to the Kennedy Heights facility.
+The Art Museum’s new Rosenthal Education Center will be situated in the heart of the Art Museum, where the former Mary R. Schiff Library and Archives was previously located.
+The new space will include more square feet dedicated to educational activities for individuals and families visiting the Art Museum.
+With staff offices relocated to the Longworth Wing and painting storage moved to an offsite facility, the Education Center will be surrounded by newly created or renovated galleries.
 The addition of new galleries will expand the Cincinnati Wing and the collections on display, while also greatly improving the Art Museum’s public circulation route.
-This improved circulation route will enable visitors to travel from gallery to gallery and experience our collections in a more cohesive way.
-Renovation work in the new gallery spaces and Art Education center will start in the fall of 2013 with an expected completion date of fall 2014.
+This improved circulation route will enable visitors to travel from gallery to gallery and experience our collection in a more cohesive way.
+Renovation work in the new gallery spaces and Rosenthal Education Center will start in June 2014 with an expected completion date of early 2015.